kelvinauta/ConteXo/README.md

 # TODO:
+(If this repo gains some interest, I will improve it)
 ## read-project:
     - flag "--find": use only specific files matching a given regex
     - flag "--limit-token": set a token limit per file